magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

       items: [
         {
           label: 'preventZoom',
-          description: 'Prevent the browser from being zoomed when the drawer is open.',
+          description: 'Prevent viewport scaling when the drawer is open.',
           code: ['label']
         },
         {